jundalisay/superb/content/en/research/mohammad/quran/sura-002c.md

 - The Sabeans
 - those who act righteously and believe in Allah and the Last Day

-{{< s v="63" >}} We received a pledge from you, and raised the Mount above you:
-“Take what We have given you earnestly, and remember what is in it, that you may attain righteousness.”
+{{< s v="63" >}} We received a pledge from you, and raised the Mount above you: “Take what We have given you earnestly, and remember what is in it, that you may attain righteousness.”

-64. But after that you turned away.
+{{< s v="64" >}} 64.
+But after that you turned away.
 Were it not for Allah’s grace and mercy towards you, you would have been among the losers.

-65. And you surely knew those of you who violated the Sabbath.
-We said to them, “Be despicable apes!”
+{{< s v="65" >}} We said to those of you who violated the Sabbath: “Be despicable apes!”

+{{< s v="66" >}} Thus, We made it:
-66. Thus We made it a deterrent for their generation, and for subsequent generations, and a lesson for the righteous.
+- a deterrent for their generation and subsequent generations, and
+- a lesson for the righteous.

-- {{< s v="67-71" >}} recall when Moses said to his people:
+{{< s v="67-71" >}} Recall when Moses said to his people:

 {{< l a="Moses" >}}
 Allah commands you to sacrifice a heifer